poee/lol/content/collections/pages/the-pentabarf.md

 ### KNOW YE THIS O PEEPS OF FAITH!

-I - There is no god but ERIS and SOPHIA and HADIT and GAEA and HYDRARGYROS and They are Certainly Your God(dess)(e)(s).
+I - There is no god but ERIS and SOPHIA and HADIT and GAEA and ☿️ and They are Certainly Your God(dess)(e)(s).
 There is no Erisian Movement but The Erisian Movement and it is The Erisian Movement.
 And every Golden Apple Corps is the beloved home of a Golden Worm.

 II - A Discordian Shall Always use the Official Discordian Numbering System.

-III - A Discordian is Required during their early Illumination to Go Off Alone & Partake Joyously of a ~~Vegan Hot Dog with Cheese on a Friday~~; this Devotive Ceremony to Remonstrate against the popular Paganisms of the Day: of Catholic Christendom (no meat on Friday), of Judaism (no meat of Pork), of Hindic Peoples (no meat of Beef), of Buddhists (no meat of animal), of Discordians (no Hot Dog Buns), of Literalists (no non-Meat), and of Dogmatists (no Cheese).
+III - A Discordian is Required during their early Illumination to Go Off Alone & Partake Joyously of a ~~Hot Dog with Cheese on a Friday~~; this Devotive Ceremony to Remonstrate against the popular Paganisms of the Day: of Catholic Christendom (no meat on Friday), of Judaism (no meat of Pork), of Hindic Peoples (no meat of Beef), of Buddhists (no meat of animal), of Discordians (no Hot Dog Buns).
+Lo, the Dog shall be Also ~~Vegan~~ on the Third Friday, in Defiance of Literalists (no non-Meat), and of Dogmatists (no Cheese).

 IV - A Discordian shall Partake of No Hot Dog Buns, for Such was the Solace of Our Goddess when She was Confronted with The Original Snub.